Aayush9029/NativeYoutube/README.md

 7. A screen will appear with the API key.

 Features to add:

 - [ ] oauth login, subscription view
 - [ ] add more yoututbe like features (upload, edit, account) pages.
 - [ ] Package app with mpv and youtube-dl binary
 - [ ] New Splash Screen

+---

+FAQ:

+ Why no clean code structure?
+ - Working on it.

+How do i donate?
+- You don't need to, [but feel free to checkout some of my other apps](https://apps.apple.com/ca/developer/aayush-pokharel/id1532440924)